ashpursglove/ashs-modbus-tool/README.md

 - Write:
   - Holding Registers
   - Coils
-- Apply scaling, signed/unsigned handling, and decimal sanity
+- Apply scaling so values resemble physics again
-- Watch values update live without hammering buttons
+- Watch registers update live without re-clicking buttons
-- See raw Modbus RTU frames because sometimes you need receipts
+- Inspect raw RTU frames when something smells wrong
-- Decode Modbus exception responses into actual words
+- Decode Modbus exceptions into something approximating English
-- Scan an entire RS-485 bus and find out what’s *actually alive*
+- Scan a bus and figure out which slave IDs actually exist

-All without touching a terminal.
-All without memorizing function codes like it’s 1997.
+No cloud.
+No accounts.
+No “smart” automation making assumptions on your behalf.

 ---

-## Features (a.k.a.
-Why This Exists)
+## Features (All Earned the Hard Way)

 ### Serial Port Scanning
 Plug in your USB–RS485 adapter.
-Click **Refresh**.
+Hit Refresh.
 Ports appear.

-If nothing shows up:
-- Check drivers
-- Check cables
+If they don’t:
+- The driver is wrong
-- Check whether the adapter is actually plugged in
+- The adapter is fake
-- Check your life choices, briefly
+- Or Windows has decided to be Windows

 ---

-### Supports All The Important Modbus Stuff
+### Actual Modbus Coverage
-Read functions:
+Reads:
 - FC3 Holding Registers
 - FC4 Input Registers
 - FC1 Coils
 - FC2 Discrete Inputs

-Write functions:
+Writes:
-- FC16 Write Holding Registers
+- FC16 Holding Registers
-- FC5 Write Single Coil
+- FC5 Single Coil

-If you try to write to something that cannot be written, the UI will gently stop you instead of letting you set fire to reality.
+Unsupported operations are blocked, because Modbus already has enough undefined behavior without encouragement.

 ---

-### Scaling, Signedness & Decimals
+### Scaling and Signed Values
-Because raw register values are lies wrapped in integers.
+Because raw registers are rarely the truth.

-- Convert 1234 into 12.34 by setting decimals
+- Apply decimal scaling
-- Treat registers as signed when the device designer had feelings
+- Interpret registers as signed or unsigned
-- Or ignore scaling entirely and blame the device manufacturer

-All options are explicit.
-Nothing is hidden.
-Nothing is guessed.
+- Stop pretending 65535 is a temperature

+No magic.
+No guessing.
+You decide how lies become numbers.

 ---

-### Live Data Table
+### Data Table That Tells You What’s Going On
-Every read populates a clean table showing:
+Every read shows:
 - Address
-- Raw Value
+- Raw value
-- Scaled Value
+- Scaled value

-Columns auto-size.
-Text is readable.
-No Excel rituals required.
+Nothing hidden.
+Nothing “helpfully” rounded away.

 ---

-### Live Polling Mode
+### Live Polling
-For when clicking “Read” repeatedly starts to feel like a cry for help.
+For when “click Read again” stops being funny.

 - Enable polling
-- Set an interval
+- Set interval
-- Watch values update continuously
+- Watch values drift, increment, or misbehave in real time

-Perfect for:
+Useful for:
-- Sensors that drift
+- Sensors
+- Counters
+- Verifying whether anything is actually changing
-- Counters that increment
+- Confirming that no, the device really is stuck
-- Diagnosing flaky wiring
-- Pretending you’re running a SCADA system while actually reading register 0

 ---

 ### Raw RTU Frame Inspector
-When vibes are not enough.

-Every transaction logs:
+Because sometimes the only way to know who’s lying is to look at the bytes.

+You get:
-- Raw TX bytes
+- Exact TX frames
-- Raw RX bytes
+- Exact RX frames

-You can:
-- Verify CRCs
+Good for:
+- CRC sanity checks
-- Inspect payloads
+- Gateway weirdness
-- Prove the gateway is lying
-- Or confirm that yes, the device really did send that nonsense

-Nothing hidden.
-Nothing abstracted away.
+- Confirming that the slave replied with something technically valid and still useless

 ---

 ### Modbus Exception Decoder
-When the device responds with a firm, confident “No.”

-Instead of dumping a cryptic error code, the log explains it in human language:
+Instead of:
+“Exception code 0x02”

+You get:
-- Illegal Function: “I don’t support that”
+- Illegal Function: not supported, never was
-- Illegal Data Address: “That register does not exist”
+- Illegal Data Address: that register does not exist
-- Illegal Data Value: “That value is cursed”
+- Illegal Data Value: technically valid, practically nonsense
-- Device Failure: “Something inside me is screaming”
+- Device Failure: something internal has given up

-You get clarity.
-The device gets judged.
+Still Modbus.
+Just less cryptic.

 ---

 ### Operation Log
-A brutally honest, timestamped log that records:
+A running log that records:
+- What was requested
-- Function codes used
+- What function code was used
-- Addresses accessed
-- Values read or written
+- What came back
+- Whether it failed
-- Errors
+- How it failed
-- Exceptions
+- And sometimes why
-- Raw frames
-- Your slow descent into Modbus expertise

-Readable by humans.
-Not written by demons.
+Readable by humans who have already accepted the nature of this protocol.

 ---

-### Device Scanner Tab
+### Device Scanner
-For inherited installs where:
+For buses where:
-- Nobody documented slave IDs
+- Slave IDs were never written down
-- Half the bus is dead
+- Half the devices were added “temporarily”
-- The rest was wired by someone who vanished in 2013
+- And nobody is sure what still responds

-Scan a range of slave IDs and instantly see which devices actually respond.
+Scan an ID range and see who answers.

-It answers the most important Modbus question:
-“Who the hell is even here?”
+It’s not discovery.
+It’s survival.

 ---

-### Dark Navy Theme
+### Dark Theme
 - High contrast
-- Easy on the eyes
-- Late-night-debugging approved
+- Low glare

-Looks professional enough that people might stop hovering behind you asking questions.
+- Designed for late nights and bad documentation

+It will not fix Modbus.
+But it won’t make it worse.

 ---